PulsarHRI/pulsarhri.github.io/docs/01-how-to-control-hardware-actuators/00-R-pulsar-hardware-context.md

-# How are Pulsar motors and actuators different from the others?
+# How are PULSAR HRI motors and actuators different from the others?

-!!! note
-    * When we refer to motors we refer to direct drive motors without transmission
-    * When we refer to actuators we refer to motors with a transmission

 Robotic applications require motors and actuators which can produce high torques at low speeds, while being able to change speed and torque in a reliable and agile manner.
 A key performance indicator often overlooked is dynamic efficiency, a critical requirement for mobile robots.